See how much you can save on the upfront cost of adding a heat pump to your home through government rebates.

 How Much Money Will My Heat Pump Save?

 Adding a heat pump is a win-win for your budget.
 Along with great government rebates in most Atlantic Canadian provinces, you also stand to have a significant amount on your energy bill.
-Use our savings calculator to get an estimate on what you can save by switching to a Daikin heat pump.
+Use our rebate savings calculator to get an estimate on what rebates you could be eligible for when you switch to a heat pump or upgrade your home heating system.